Professor Charles Egbu has been appointed Vice-Chancellor of Leeds Trinity University.

 He will take over from Professor Margaret A House OBE who will step down after seven years as Vice-Chancellor.

-Professor Egbu said: “I am honoured to be joining Leeds Trinity; a University who’s values and ethos around widening participation, offering a personalised approach and encouraging all students to achieve their best, align with my own.
+Professor Egbu said: “I am honoured to be joining Leeds Trinity; a University whose values and ethos around widening participation, offering a personalised approach and encouraging all students to achieve their best, align with my own.
 The University has an impressive track record in learning, teaching and employability, and I am looking forward to building on the strong foundations established under the leadership of Professor House.

 “I have already been impressed by the sense of community at Leeds Trinity and I am looking forward to engaging with students, colleagues and alumni as we shape the future strategy of the institution.
 I am also looking forward to returning to Leeds; the city in which I spent much of my early academic life.”